Myanmar national football team: Kits

-The Myanmar national team used to play with a kit made by FBT.
-This contract lasted until 2018.
+The Myanmar national team kit was made by FBT in a contract in effect until 2018.

 In November 2018, the Myanmar national team signed a six-year contract with Warrix Sports.
-The sports kit sponsorship contract is valued at US$5.67 million and it will run from 1 November 2018 to 31 December 2024.
+The sports kit sponsorship contract was valued at US$5.67 million and it will run from 1 November 2018 to 31 December 2024.

 On 6 November 2018, Warrix introduced a new Myanmar home and away kit.
-Myanmar's home kit is a red shirt with red shorts and red socks while the away kit is a white shirt with white shorts and white socks.
+The home kit is a red shirt with red shorts and red socks.
+The away kit is a shirt, shorts and socks that is all white.
+In 2025, MFF formally ended its 6-year contract with the Thailand provider and announced a four-year partnership with Japanese brand Jogarbola, which is directly represented, sponsored and distributed by the Vietnamese firm Dong Luc Sport.